sayaarcodes/vocalhands/README.md

 ## License

-This project is released under the MIT License.
+This project is released under the GNU GENERAL PUBLIC License.
 See [LICENSE](LICENSE) for details.